NBA Draft: Suns are 'certainly open' to trading No. 1 pick, and it might not be a bad idea

 "I think if you look around the NBA, as far as the veteran players, there are probably a few players we'd consider trading the pick for, outright, just pick for player No. 1.
 So it'll be a busy month for us."

 Last year the Celtics swapped the No. 1 pick for the No. 3 pick and a future asset, only to wind up taking Jayson Tatum, whom they say they valued as the best player in the draft all along.
-But McDonogh specifically mentioned trading for a veteran, not other assets, which makes sense given the Phoenix roster.
+But McDonough specifically mentioned trading for a veteran, not other assets, which makes sense given the Phoenix roster.

 If the Suns aren't totally sold on a potential franchise-changing player, it would be smart to unload the top pick for one of the veterans they may have their eyes on, assuming it's an All-Star caliber player.
-Deandre Ayton is the consensus No. 1 pick right now, but as McDonogh mentioned there are still plenty of chips left to fall between now and the June 25 draft, and plenty of holes to be poked in each prospect's resume.
+Deandre Ayton is the consensus No. 1 pick right now, but as McDonough mentioned there are still plenty of chips left to fall between now and the June 25 draft, and plenty of holes to be poked in each prospect's resume.

 Another reason to trade the pick is that the Suns have plenty of young players already.
 They've won less than 25 games in each of the past three seasons, including 21 last season -- the fewest since the Suns' inaugural NBA season in 1968-69.
 They have a young, potential star in Devin Booker and solid young pieces in Josh Jackson, T.J.
 Warren, Elfrid Payton and Dragan Bender.
 Adding another 19-year-old to that mix would mean sentencing themselves to another three or four years of futility without a guaranteed payout.
 And if the top pick never develops, whether it's Ayton, EuroLeague star Luka Doncic, or someone else, then the Suns won't be competitive for a very long time.